mariaarnesson/flower_house_e-commerce_application/README.md

 I use the option: 'Manual deploy'.
 Next to a option: 'Choose a branch to deploy', select: 'main' and press button: 'Deploy Branch'.
 You have to wait a while while branch main builds up.
 When the branch is build and completed successfully, you will see a message: 'Your app was successfully deployed' and a button: 'View'.
 Enter 'View' to see the live project.
 The live link can be found here - [View the live project here](https://flowerhouse-3853febb8d54.herokuapp.com/).

+## Set up Amazon Web Services' S3

+- Create an AWS Account by going to aws.amazon.com.
+- Create a new bucket, give it a name and choose the region which isnclosest to you.
+- Uncheck Block all public access, to make bucket public.
+- From Object Ownership, make sure to have ACLs enabled, and Bucket owner preferred selected.
+- From the Properties tab, turn on static website hosting, and type index.html and error.html in their respective field and save that.
+- Paste in the following CORS configuration to the Permissions tab:
+[
+	{
+		"AllowedHeaders": [
+			"Authorization"
+		],
+		"AllowedMethods": [
+			"GET"
+		],
+		"AllowedOrigins": [
+			"*"
+		],
+		"ExposeHeaders": []
+	}
+]

+Copy your ARN string.

+From the Bucket Policy tab, select the Policy Generator link, and use the following steps:

+Policy Type: S3 Bucket Policy

+Effect: Allow

+Principal: *

+Actions: GetObject

+Amazon Resource Name (ARN): paste-your-ARN-here

+Click Add Statement

+Click Generate Policy

+Copy the entire Policy, and paste it into the Bucket Policy Editor

+{
+	"Id": "Policy1234567890",
+	"Version": "2012-10-17",
+	"Statement": [
+		{
+			"Sid": "Stmt1234567890",
+			"Action": [
+				"s3:GetObject"
+			],
+			"Effect": "Allow",
+			"Resource": "arn:aws:s3:::your-bucket-name/*"
+			"Principal": "*",
+		}
+	]
+}
+- add /* to the end of the Resource key in the Bucket Policy Editor (like above) and save.

+- From the Access Control List (ACL) section, click "Edit" and enable List for Everyone (public access), and accept the warning box.

+- If the edit button is disabled, you need to change the Object Ownership section above to ACLs enabled (mentioned above).

+- Download the CSV file with the secret keys.

 ## The final steps that should be taken to deploy the application: